risor-io/risor/docs/syntax.md

 ## Slices

-Lists and strings in Tamarin support slice operations to select a range of items.
+Lists and strings in Risor support slice operations to select a range of items.

 ```go
 >>> l := ["a", "b", "c"]